 That having been said, since I am a person with a serious personality, I usually find Pinkie Pie very annoying.
 It also shows that she's too immature to understand that sometimes different friends will want to do things at the same time, and you just have to pick one and deal with it.
 However, this only shows how kind-hearted Pinkie Pie is for this to be a challenge for her, because she doesn't want to make any of her friends feel left out, and I think that shows sensitivity to the feelings of others, which is something Pinkie Pie is genuinely very good at.

 Episode 4: One Bad Apple

-Apple Bloom has a cousin visiting her from Manehattan.
-Since Babs Seed doesn't have her cutie mark yet either, the Cutie Mark Crusaders think she'll be a perfect fourth member.
-But Babs ends up being mean to the CMC's in order to impress Diamond Tiara and Silver Spoon, whom she becomes friends with while tormenting the Crusaders.
+Apple Bloom has a cousin named Babs Seed, visiting her from Manehattan.
+Babs Seed doesn't have her cutie mark yet either.
+So the Cutie Mark Crusaders think she'll be a perfect fourth member.
+But Babs ends up being mean to the CMCs in order to impress Diamond Tiara and Silver Spoon, whom she becomes friends with.

-The Crusaders plan to sabotage Babs with a run-away parade float, but when they find out from Apple Jack that Babs was only acting up because she was bullied back in Manehattan for not having a cutie mark yet, they feel bad for her.
+The Crusaders plan to sabotage Babs with a run-away parade float.
+But when they find out from Applejack that Babs was bullied back in Manehattan for not having a cutie mark yet, they feel bad for her.
 Yet it's too late to stop the float from crashing into the mud.
 They save her, and end up spilling the beans about their plans.